8 Fun Christmas Crafts to Do With Your Kids

 Toilet Roll Carolers

 What cute little creatures to greet your guests at the front door or even adorn a side table with other Christmas decorations!
 You're going to love having these creations in your home.
+We've personally been saving up all of our toilet paper rolls this year just for crafts just as these.
+My son really loved the idea of getting to cut up old socks of his for the hats!

 - 2 toilet paper tubes (1 cut into 2 different lengths)